nodejs/node/doc/api/modules.md

 <!--type=misc-->

-It is convenient to organize programs and libraries into self-contained directories, and then provide a single entry point to that library.
+It is convenient to organize programs and libraries into self-contained directories, and then provide a single entry point to those directories.
 There are three ways in which a folder may be passed to `require()` as an argument.